-These foods are extremely acid by nature but some may be fine once or twice a week – take note of how each one makes you feel after you eat it.
-If it makes you achy, tired, moody, and suffer cravings, you might want to avoid it as much as possible.
+These foods are extremely acidic by nature, but some may be fine once or twice a week — take note of how each one makes you feel.
+If these foods make you achy, tired, or moody, you might want to avoid them.
 Everyone’s bodies handle acid foods differently, so listen to your body to see how it reacts.

-- Vinegars (except apple cider vinegar, which is alkaline)
+- Vinegar (except apple cider vinegar, which is alkaline)

 - Processed chocolate